 One way of developing positive interactions with customers is by using proactive support to help customers before they run into an issue.
 This might be through onboarding, best practice guides, or early warnings.
 Because customers haven’t actually had a problem yet, these interactions are a positive experience.
 You get to talk with customers and they feel taken care of.
 This interaction boosts the customer’s perception of your support team from someone that they have to talk to, to someone that they get to talk to.

 To find where you might be able to start offering proactive support, look at the customer support inquiries coming into your helpdesk.
 For each type, think “is there anything we could have done to prevent this customer from having this issue?”
 If the answer is yes - you have a new proactive support idea!

 To encourage more customers to submit feedback, make it clear how important it is to your team to hear what your customers think.
-Offer a number of places and channels for your customers to contact you with feedback.
-Whether it’s an opportunity for in-app feedback, proactive chat on your website, or just an easily accessible email - offering customers a quick way to let you know what’s on their mind will drive customer engagement with your customer service team.
+Offer a number of places and channels for your customers to contact you with feedback, including in-app feedback, proactive chat on your website, or just an easily accessible email.

 Sometimes customers want to talk about your company with people who aren’t affiliated with your brand.
 Facilitating a customer community where power users can assist newer customers with best practices and share insights from your industry is a great way to power customer engagement.